 Applicants who fail to meet any of the above standards may be admitted on a conditional basis.
 The graduate program director evaluates these cases on an individual basis.

-International student must submit the TOEFL scores and show a minimum of 80 in the Internet-based test or 213 in the computer-based test or 550 in the paper-based test.
-As an alternative to the TOEFL, International Student can take the IELTS test and show a minimum score of 6.5 or better.
-A score of 6.0 is acceptable with the provision that the student takes EN6301 during the first semester at St. Mary’s University.
-No student will be admitted with score lower than 6.0 in the IELTS test.
+International students must submit the TOEFL scores and show a minimum of 80 in the Internet-based test or 213 in the computer-based test or 550 in the paper-based test.
+As an alternative to the TOEFL, International Students can take the IELTS test and show a minimum score of 6.5 or better.
+A score of 6.0 is acceptable with the provision that the students take EN6301 during the first semester at St. Mary’s University.
+No student will be admitted with a score lower than 6.0 in the IELTS test.